o3de/ROSConDemo/docker/README.md

-# Dockerfile for running the ROSConDemo
+# Dockerfiles for running the ROSConDemo

-The dockerfile defined in this path will prepare the appropriate ROS2 Iron distribution based environment and build the components necessary to run the ROSCon demo project simulator through the O3DE engine.
+The Dockerfile defined in this path will prepare the appropriate ROS2 Iron distribution based environment and build the components necessary to run the ROSCon demo project simulator through the O3DE engine.

+There are three Dockerfile scripts that are designed to provide environments to both run the ROSCon demo project simulation, and to run the ROSCon editor to open and view the demo level and assets for closer inspection.
+(Note that the editor environment is meant for demonstrative purposes only and not intended for actual editing and authoring)

+### Dockerfile
+This Dockerfile will build a docker container that will have the simulation launcher (`ROSConDemo.GameLauncher`), the `kraken_nav` code for the navigation stack, and the `Editor` which can be used to view the demo level and assets.

+### Dockerfile.NavStack
+This Dockerfile will build a docker container that will only have the `kraken_nav` code for the navigation stack.

+### Dockerfile.Simulation
+This Dockerfile will build a docker container that will have the simulation launcher (`ROSConDemo.GameLauncher`) and the `kraken_nav` code for the navigation stack.

 ## Prerequisites